Skip to footer content

 $vbLabelText $csharpLabel

 These styling options transform raw data exports into executive-ready reports.
-Bold headers with background colors create visual hierarchy when exporting collections to Excel.
-Number formatting ensures currency values display professionally.
+Bold headers with background colors create visual hierarchy.
+Number formatting ensures currency values display correctly.
 Conditional formatting highlights critical business metrics, such as low stock levels, making the exported Excel spreadsheet immediately actionable for inventory management.
-Learn more about advanced cell formatting and border styles to enhance your exports further.
+You can learn more about advanced cell formatting and border styles to enhance exports further.

 C# Export List of Objects to Excel with IronXL: Image 3 - Formatted worksheet